fiatconnect/specification/fiatconnect-api.md

 ### 3.2.2.
 Client API Token Authentication

-Servers may also support API token based authentication.
+Servers must also support API token based authentication.
 Recall the webhook-based status monitoring mentioned earlier in this document.
 In order to support status monitoring via webhooks, individual clients will need to be able to register a URL pointing to an API able to handle webhook updates from the server.
 Once a client has registered a webhook URL with the provider, the client needs a way to identify itself to the server.
 To uniquely identify clients in order to know where to send webhook-based status updates, a server may allow clients to register an API key.
 The exact mechanism by which servers allocate API keys to clients and allow them to register webhook URLs is out of scope of this document.

-A server MAY support API token authentication.
-If a server does, it MAY *require* that clients include an API key in each request.
+A server MUST support API token authentication, and MAY *require* that clients include an API key in each request.
 If a server requires that clients include an API key in each request, it MUST respond to the client with an HTTP `400` error if the API key is missing from the request.
-If a server supports API key authentication, even if it does not require it for all clients, it MUST return an HTTP `401` error if an API key is provided but does not correspond to any registered client; likewise it MUST return an HTTP `400` error if the API key is poorly formed.
+Regardless of whether or not a server requires an API key on every request, it MUST return an HTTP `401` error if an API key is provided but does not correspond to any registered client; likewise it MUST return an HTTP `400` error if the API key is poorly formed.

 #### 3.2.2.1.
 Communicating API Tokens